 The creation of VOF was among the recommendations of the 1964 Virginia Outdoor Recreation Study Commission, which also suggested the creation of a Historic Landmarks Commission, a system of scenic byways, and an enlarged state park system.
 On June 13, 1968 the first VOF easement was recorded – 102 acres in Goochland County.

-Although VOF has been in existence for nearly five decades, more than 75 percent of the current acreage protected by VOF easements has been achieved since 2000.
+Although VOF has been in existence for nearly five decades, the vast majority of the current acreage protected by VOF easements has been achieved since 2000, when the state created the Land Preservation Tax Credit Program, one of the the strongest tax incentives for land conservation in the nation.
 VOF’s biggest year ever was in 2006, when we protected approximately 70,000 acres.
 Our largest easement project to date—more than 11,000 acres on Carvins Cove in Roanoke and Botetourt counties—was recorded in 2008 and 2009.

 In 1981, the Virginia Outdoors Foundation was given the Aldie Mill Historic Site in Loudoun County.
 Private funds were raised and the mill was restored as an example of 19th century manufacturing.
 In 2006 the mill was given to the Northern Virginia Regional Park Authority, who continues to keep the mill open to the public.